Notifications

 We track which notifications we've already sent per period:

-• Quota warning at 80% fires once per billing period.
+• Quota warnings fire once per threshold (80%, 95%, 100%) per billing period.
 If you cross 80% on day 5, drop back below it (unlikely but possible if you delete usage somehow), and cross again on day 12 — only one email.

 • Charge failed fires once per Stripe invoice.
 Multiple retry attempts on the same invoice = one email.